Photo by Bernard Goldbach

 5. Obstrusive Sleep Apnea

 We could all use a good night’s sleep, and obstrusive sleep apnea, or OBA, is the silent killer outlined in the intro that could kill you when you’re most vulnerable.
 It’s a common condition where the airway is blocked during sleep, preventing air from entering the lungs.
 Not to worry!
 When you experience an episode of sleep apnea, your brain will wake you up automatically, so that you can breathe well again.
 After numerous episodes though, people will startle awake many times at night and feel terribly sleepy during the day.
 There are many helpful apps that can track your sleep patterns and measure how well you sleep over the course of many nights.
+Another way of helping sleep apnea might be a good mattress.
+Mattresses from somewhere like Leesa could be helpful as they have pressure relieving memory foam that supports the hips, shoulders and other pressure points that promote better sleep.
+If you are worried about your sleep apnea you might want to check with your doctor.

 Photo by Jill Brown